Huskyeder/stackato-doc/admin/server/upgrade.rst

 App Store Proxy Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Proxy settings for the App Store to may be lost during an upgrade.
+Proxy settings for the App Store may be lost during an upgrade.
 If the App Store cannot fetch data after an upgrade, and your system is behind an HTTP(S) proxy, reset the proxy information for your network as described in the :ref:`Proxy Settings <server-config-http-proxy>`